xylaron/project_bdo_react/README.md

 - Change some components to reusuable components
 - Setup the GrindCalc so it can pass data smoothly between components

+- Change some components to reusuable components
+- Setup the GrindCalc so it can pass data smoothly between components

 ## Useful Links

 React Official Documentation